bwemheu/Tax4Fun2/README.md

 ```

 **Install dependencies**

+A function I needed to introduce in later Tax4Fun2 version for users who have difficulties to install blast and other suggested packages.

 This command will download the currently latest version of blast (v2.9.0) and will place the binaries in the Tax4Fun2 reference folder.
 In addition, it will test for the presence of the R packages ape and seqinr.